KarthikBashyam/spring-boot-minishift/README.md

 # spring-boot-minishift

-This is a sample spring boot application deployed on OKD (Openshift).
+This is a sample spring boot application deployed on OKD (Minishift).

+Start Minishift by running teh below command

+minishift start

+Create the minishift template with build config steps using the below command.

 oc process -f minishift-build.json | oc create -f -

+Trigger the build using the below command.

 oc start-build spring-boot-helloworld